-- A “company adjuster" is an employee of your insurance company.
+- A “company adjuster" is employed by an employee of your insurance company.
 They represent the interest of the insurance company and are paid by the insurance company.
 They will not charge you a fee.

 - A “public adjuster" does not work for any insurance company, is not a public employee, and does not work on behalf of the State of Illinois, Department of Insurance, or any other public agency.
 They work for you to assist in the preparation, presentation and settlement of your claim.
-You hire a public adjuster by signing a contract agreeing to pay a fee or commission based on a percentage of your settlement, or other method of compensation.
+You hire a public adjuster by signing a contract and agreeing to pay a fee or commission based on a percentage of your settlement, or other method of compensation.

-Do i have to hire a public adjuster to deal with my insurance company?
+Do I have to hire a public adjuster to deal with my insurance company?